10.1. Object stub generator

 See Basic Object Implementation for more details.

 To generate an object with multiple instances, use the -ni <count> option to define the number of instances.
-By default, the instances are static—this means the instance count is fixed at compile time.
+By default, instances are static, meaning the count is fixed at compile time.

 ./tools/anjay_codegen.py -i temperature_obj.xml -o temperature_obj.c -ni 5